 The Mount Sinai Medical Center Department of Neurology offers a fellowship in movement disorders that is a one- to two-year program (non-ACGME accredited).
 It focuses on training fellows to become academic movement disorder specialists with expertise in diagnosing and managing Parkinson’s disease, the atypical parkinsonian syndromes, dystonia, tremors, tics and Tourette's syndrome, chorea, ataxia, and other rare movement disorders.
 Fellows receive comprehensive training in deep brain stimulation (DBS) at the largest DBS center in the northeast as well as significant exposure to the clinical applications of botulinum toxin injections.
 We collaborate with the Fishberg Department of Neuroscience, as well as the Departments of Neuropathology, Functional Neurosurgery, the Center for Vertigo and Balance, and Genetics.

 Fellows work directly with the clinical attendings during the first year of the program.
-During that time, fellows are immersed clinically, evaluating and managing a wide variety of patients in the outpatient Movement Disorders Division.
-During this year, fellows also learn to identify and evaluate prospective candidates for DBS as well as actively participate in stimulation programming.
-Fellows spend most clinic days seeing patients with the faculty in the Movement Disorders Center at 5 E. 98th Street.
-Fellows also attend the bi-monthly movement disorder Medicaid clinic on 102nd Street that is staffed by Drs.
-Frucht and Greene.
-Fellows make monthly visits to the James J. Peters Veterans Affairs Medical Center in the Bronx where patients are seen with Ruth Walker, PhD, MB, ChB.
+During that time, fellows are immersed clinically, evaluating and managing a wide variety of patients.
+Fellows also learn to identify and evaluate prospective candidates for DBS as well as actively participate in stimulation programming.
+Fellows see patients with the faculty in the Movement Disorders Center, attend the bi-monthly movement disorders clinic, and make monthy visits to the James.
+J. Peters Veterans Affairs Medical Center in the Bronx. where patients are seen with Ruth Walker, PhD, MB, ChB.

 The second year of the program is optional and is decided upon with the faculty midway through the first year.
 It is tailored towards expanding research experience (e.g., basic science, translational research, clinical trials) initiated during the first year of fellowship.
 Fellows with particular interest in neuromodulation will gain exposure to intraoperative assistance during DBS surgery in their second year.